 The electric car segment is ever-so-slightly turning into a crowded space.
 This is a game of catch-up since Tesla pioneered this business by proving one could not only live with EV’s on a daily basis but also replace their existing IC engined cars altogether thanks to the performance and range its models could offer.

 Traditional automakers cannot afford to not exploit this market and this leads to many automakers bringing out EV’s to secure their space in this fast-growing market.
 Amongst all of this heat, we’ve been ignoring a silent threat looming in the background.
 While traditional engine powered cars have been under development for such a long time, it was close to impossible for technology companies to enter this race.
 Even if they did, it would be different from what they specialize in, which means it would take years to establish themselves.
 The EV race is an easier segment to enter, at least for electronic consumer brands who’ve been dealing with batteries, displays, sensors and everything electric for a long time.
-Which nicely brings us onto why Sony’s electric car was displayed at CES in January 2020 is a sign of threat for traditional automakers.
+Sony’s electric car is a sign of threat for traditional automakers.

 Sony Vision-S Electric Car at the CES 2020